terrazzoapp/terrazzo/www/src/pages/docs/concepts/modes.md

 This lets a type style be adaptive to user settings rather than managing dozens of values all over the place.

-## More examples
+## Additional thoughts

-Modes can be used for icons as well, adjusting the detail and relative proportions for different sizes.
-Any time a token has an alternate form, that’s a mode.
+These are just a few common examples of modes, but modes aren’t limited to these examples.
+Any time a user setting can cascade to multiple token values, you may consider using a mode.

-However, not everything is a mode.
-If any tokens should be used at the same time, those are separate tokens, not a mode.
-For example, `Heading 1`, `Heading 2`, and `Heading 3` are different tokens as they all may be used at the same time; they are not modes of one font size.
+However, it’s important not to go overboard on modes!
+If any tokens can be used next to one another, those are separate tokens, not a mode.
+For example, `Heading 1`, `Heading 2`, and `Heading 3` aren’t modes of “Heading;” they’re simply different tokens because they should all be used together.
+But a mode would be a user adjusting the base size, where `Heading 1` may be based off the user’s base size.

 The longer you work with modes and your design system, the clearer it will be.
 Until then, experiment!
 And see what works for you.